How To Sell Software: What I Did To Make $261,225 In 20 Days Even Though I’m Not A Programmer

 What made this launch so incredibly successful?

-Here’s some quick points, because unfortunately not every product will be able to replicate, but if done properly, you can have a huge payday:
+Here's some quick points, because unfortunately not every product will be able to replicate these results.
+But if done properly, you can have a huge payday:

 - I created a solid product and had been updating it for 2 years.
 I believe a huge reason (the biggest?) for the success of this launch was that Long Tail Pro was already a great product and had lots of happy users.
 Many people had heard of it before, but they weren't necessarily willing to pay the full price right away.
 Having a solid reputation in the marketplace goes a long way.

 - Email your own list.
 I have always been hesitant about emailing my own blog email list about offers.
 However, it was my own product!
 I emailed a few times during the sale to my email list, and as a result I was the one of the top sellers of my own product.
 Yep, I was right near the top of all “affiliates” for the entire sale.
-But trust me, the I NEEDED all those other affiliates…combined, they sold WAY more than me.
+But trust me, I NEEDED all those other affiliates.
+Combined, they were like sales reps of a killer sales team, and sold WAY more than me.

 - Try something new.
 I'll admit that I was super hesitant about the “salesy” type copy that was proposed.
 I never really liked the long sales letter with the “sales” copy.
 But I decided to let go and try it out.
 Turns out long sales copy works really well!
 For this particular offer it was a home run.
 I'm not saying you should always do that (and if you look at LongTailPro.com, you can see I have a short video sales page now)…but trying something different can yield nice results.